 Lilly (26) and Connor (27) have have received their first impactful promotions in their career.
 The couple has been using a savings account to stash away for their future.
 They know it's time to learn and implement better ways to grow their savings and want to work with an advisor to do so.

 John (43) Owner of growing small company has seen his one person shop turn into a 8 person operation.
 In order to retain his talented team, John knows he needs to offer the benefit of a retirement plan.
 He finds the options and process overwhelming and the last thing he wants to do at night is sift through the information.
-He knows hiring a financial advisor to educate and operate the retirement plan is the right move for him and his employees.
+He knows hiring a financial planner to educate and operate the retirement plan is the right move for him and his employees.
 401(k), SEP & SIMPLE.

 Greg (63) and Lauren (62) have accumulated a nest egg.
 Now that the main goals have changed, new concerns have emerged.
 They want to know what kind of investments are appropriate for this stage of their life, how much can they draw from their accounts annually, how to handle social security and set new goals.
 Working with a ChFC is their choice.